Skip to main content

 • Don't give them drinks with caffeine, such as tea, cola and chocolate, before they go to bed.
 These can cause the kidneys to produce more urine (wee).

-• Don’t punish, criticise or tease your child if they wet the bed.
+• Remember to stay positive by being encouraging and enthusiastic if they wet the bed, rather than being negative and critical.
 Your child is not doing it on purpose.
 It isn’t caused by your child being lazy or to get attention.
 Some children don't wake up when their bladders are full or have bladders that can’t hold a lot of urine.

 • Don’t offer rewards because your child isn’t able to control their bedwetting.